opal/opal/UNRELEASED.md

 - `PathReader` used to try to read missing files instead of respecting the `missing_require_severity` configuration value (#2044)
 - Removed some unused variables from the runtime (#2052)
 - Fixed a typo in the runtime (#2054)
+- Fix Regexp interpolation, previously interpolating with other regexps was broken (#2062)

 ### Changed